StupidTAO/Blackchain-Papers-Reading-Roadmap/README.md

 # Blockchain Papers Reading Roadmap

-> I am a blockchain learner, recording the papers I have read and contacted here, hoping to provide some help for some newer who want to join the blockchain.
+> Recording the papers, hoping to provide some help for some newcomer who want to join the blockchain.

 I will continue to update the article to this repository.